aaubs/ds24/content/m4/04_Transformer/3_Exercise Session 4_PyTorch.md

 - Streamlit app on Hub
 - optional use of API (HF Inference API, Cohere, be careful with OpenAI 💸)
 - optional more complex LLM setup with e.g. langchain, promptify, pinecone and other integrations etc.

+## ‼️ Submission
+- 13/3 noon
+- Submission also via DigitalExam, where you compile all your previous assignments and submit in one file for the overall portfolio for the module exam.
+You are welcome to tweak/improve previous module submissions for that.